gramener/gramex/gramex/apps/guide/scheduler/README.md

 title: Schedule tasks

 The `schedule:` section in [gramex.yaml](gramex.yaml) lets you run tasks on startup or at specific times.
+Here are some sample uses:

+- email insights every Wednesday
+- data refresh every 4 hours
+- post a tweet at 7:15 am every day

-Here is an example:
+Here is a sample configuration:

 <iframe frameborder="0" src="gramex.yaml"></iframe>